 Leave the hotel and enjoy a fresh morning stroll through the Botanical Gardens.
 The gardens are home to over 5000 species of plant and the greenhouse is a grade II listed pavilion.
 Little ones should definitely check out the bear pit!

-Once you’ve worked up an appetite make your way over to the The Grind Cafe.
+Once you’ve worked up an appetite make your way over to The Grind Cafe.
 What were Sunday mornings made for if not a full English?
 Endorsed by our CEO as ‘the only place to go for a cooked breakfast’; their use of local produce cooked to perfection makes it our go-to weekend haunt.
-The cool, laid back interior is the cherry on top.
+The cool, laid-back interior is the cherry on top.

-A Sheffield Sunday tradition is to load up a rucksack and head out in to the Peaks.
-The scrawling landscapes and rejuvenating fresh air is enough to wipe away any linger of the night before and the views are simply phenomenal.
-A gentle family friendly walk can be found on the Monsal Trail, an old railway viaduct perfect for walking or cycling across.
+A Sheffield Sunday tradition is to load up a rucksack and head out into the Peaks.
+The sprawling landscapes and rejuvenating fresh air is enough to wipe away any lingering of the night before and the views are simply phenomenal.
+A gentle family-friendly walk can be found on the Monsal Trail, an old railway viaduct perfect for walking or cycling across.
 For those with more ‘sisu’, get off the beaten track and explore one of the many jagged faces, such as Bamford Edge.
 As you reach the ascent, breath in the remarkable views of Hope Valley and Ladybower reservoir below.

 If architecture is more up your street, follow our Sheffield Architecture Walking Tour.
 Sheffield is renowned for its wealth of Modernist and Brutalist buildings, we’ve put together some of our favourites in this guide.

 Maybe graffiti is more your thing?
-Spend the afternoon wandering the snickets and alleys around the city and get yourself some Insta-worthy pics.
+Spend the afternoon wandering the snickets and alleys around the city and get yourself some Instagram worthy pics.

-With the perfect combination of busy city and awesome countryside we couldn’t think of a better place to live.
+With the perfect combination of a busy city and awesome countryside, we couldn’t think of a better place to live.
 Welcome to Sheffield, we hope you enjoy your stay!